Cross-Registration for TC Students

 - Search for Barnard courses through Columbia's directory of classes.
 Classes at Barnard will be listed according to subject area, but Columbia's timetable will clearly indicate that they are Barnard courses.
 Make sure to take note of the five-digit call number, as you will need it to register.

 - For a course requiring instructor or departmental approval, be prepared to obtain written, signed permission from the instructor or departmental representative.
 You may use TC's special approval form, or you can ask the instructor/departmental rep to write up a short note indicating that you have permission to register.
-Bring the permission note to the Office of the Registrar at Teachers College (324 Thorndike) or fax it to (212) 678-3005.
-We will then enter the approval so that you can proceed to register.
+Bring the permission note to the Office of the Registrar at Teachers College (324 Thorndike), fax it to (212) 678-3005, or e-mail it to firstname.lastname@example.org.

 - Please note that you will pay Barnard's current per-credit tuition rate.